LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ### Icon contribution approach

 The main goal is to create high-quality icons in the style of Lawnicons.
-The icons should make it clear which application will open.
+The icons should make it clear which app will open.
 Sometimes, to achieve this goal, you need to create an icon from scratch.
 Don't copy original icons, neglecting the quality.
 Avoid compromise as much as possible.

 Tips:
 - Carefully study the Lawnicons design guidelines.